 As part of our most recent Beyond the Phish® report, we assessed end users’ understanding of common social engineering techniques and how to identify and avoid electronic, phone-based and in-person scams.
 The report explores employee knowledge of a broad range of best practices for cyber hygiene, security and compliance, analyzing data related to nearly 130 million cybersecurity questions answered by users over a 13-month span.

 Our data revealed that end users missed 15% of questions about social engineering.
 While this result is relatively encouraging—the average error rate across all topic categories was 22%—there’s clearly room for improvement.
+This is where social engineering training comes in.

 We also noticed a significant gap between how different industries performed on this topic.
 The Hospitality industry demonstrated the best understanding of social engineering, with just 11% of questions answered incorrectly.
 In contrast, users in the Education and Energy industries were the worst performers, at 18%.
 (Download the 2019 Beyond the Phish report for additional industry details.)